loiccoyle/loiccoyle.github.io/content/projects/tinyticker.md

 ## Continuous Deployment

 To rebuild the image on every release, a [github self-hosted action runner](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) is set up on a RPi I had lying around.
 Every release, a trigger is sent off from a `TinyTicker` workflow, to start the the image build job on my RPi.
-Once the image is built, is is uploaded the shared google drive folder.
+Once the image is built, it is uploaded the shared google drive folder.

 ```yml
 name: Build TinyTicker RPi image